Estabrook Park

 Estabrook Park is a Milwaukee County park in the village of Shorewood, Wisconsin and is home to the 1081 ft WITI TV Tower and the historic Benjamin Church House.
-It was named for Charles E. Estabrook, a distinguished Wisconsin lawyer and politician, and is located on a nearly 125 acre, strip of land between the Milwaukee River and the former Chicago and Northwestern Railroad, now converted into part of the Oak Leaf Trail.
+It was named for Charles E. Estabrook, a distinguished Wisconsin lawyer and politician, and is located on a nearly 125 acre, strip of land between the Milwaukee River and the former Chicago and North Western Railway, now converted into part of the Oak Leaf Trail.

 Amenities

 There are picnic areas, soccer fields, a disc golf course, a softball diamond, a dog park, a beach volleyball court, a skatepark, and the Estabrook Park Beer Garden.

 History

 The riverside site was home to the Milwaukee Cement Company from 1875 to 1911.
 The park was established in 1916, and the first parkway in the Milwaukee River Parkway system was added in 1927.
 Significant development took place in the early and mid-1930s, led in part by the Civilian Conservation Corps.
 In 1937 Milwaukee County constructed a dam at the park to raise water levels for recreational purposes.
 A year later the Benjamin Church house was restored and moved to the park in 1938.
 The WITI TV Tower was erected within the park in 1962.
 In 2018 the dam was removed.